AlphaSmart

 GenAI has flaws.
 It makes things up (the current term is “hallucinates”) unpredictably.
 Its output is often boring and lifeless, sometimes nonsense.
 GenAI recipes range in quality from average to inedible.
 You can bet that developers are working nights and weekends to address these and other genAI issues.

 In the 1980s, word processors froze periodically.
 It’s rare now, but they still do.
 Bugs still crawl through their algorithms, but only a tiny fraction compared to early times.
 I put in a few nights and weekends myself killing word processor bugs.
 They still aren’t perfect, but the easiest place to find a typewriter now is a museum, not an office.
+Something similar is likely to happen to genAI.

 In the 1960s and 70s, most women quit calling typing a career.
 They were no longer only trained fingers that operated a machine for putting words on paper in conventionally accepted spelling.